guilhermeprokisch/see/README.md

-# see(LI) - A Styled Cat and Markdown Viewer for Your CLI
+# see(LI) - A Styled Cat and Minimalistic Markdown Viewer

 > cat you see!?
 Its a fancy cat! :cat: